portsoc/hangman-in-branches/README.md

 ![New folder in Visual Studio Code ](https://i.imgur.com/CCKm9Ce.png)

-So we have made a client folder that includes:
+We have moved everything that needs to be served to the client to the `client` folder so that this folder now contains the following files:

 ```
 client/